 Causes of Stress for Students with Learning Disabilities

 School-related stress is the most common cause of academic failure among students with learning disabilities.
-These students may encounter several sources of stress throughout their education, including:
+There are several sources of stress students with learning disabilities may encounter throughout their education.

 Effects of Stress on Students with Learning Disabilities